 Here’s a look at the top countries for magnesite mining in 2017, as per the most recent data from the US Geological Survey.

-The US Geological Survey estimates that worldwide magnesite and brucite resources stand at 12 billion MT and several million MT, respectively, while resources for dolomite, forsterite and magnesite-bearing evaporite minerals together stand at similar levels.
+The US Geological Survey estimates that worldwide magnesite and brucite resources stand at 12 billion metric tons (MT) and several million MT, respectively, while resources for dolomite, forsterite and magnesite-bearing evaporite minerals are estimated to have resources of billions of tons.

-In its latest report on magnesite compounds, the US Geological Survey looks specifically at magnesite production, noting that worldwide reserves currently sit at 7.8 billion MT.
+The US Geological Survey also looks specifically at magnesite production and reserves, noting that worldwide production reached 26 million MT in 2020, with reserves sitting at 7.6 billion MT.
 But what are the top countries for magnesite mining?
-Here’s a look at the nations that made the list in 2017.
+Here's a look at the nations that made the list.

 Mine production: 18 million MT

-Austria saw a slight increase in magnesite mining in 2017, putting out 730,000 MT compared to 710,000 MT in 2016.
-Austrian magnesite producer Styromag operates five mines in the country; it produces roughly 120,000 tons of material per year.
+Austria saw a slight decrease in magnesite mining in 2020, putting out 760,000 MT compared to 780,000 MT in 2019.
+Austrian magnesite producer Styromag operates five mines in the country; it produces roughly 120,000 MT of material per year.

-Greece produced 400,000 MT of magnesite in 2017, the same as the year before.
+Greece produced 500,000 MT of magnesite in 2020, a decrease of 30,000 MT from the year before.
 The country is home to one of the top magnesia producers in the world, Grecian Magnesite, which has facilities in Spain, Turkey and the Netherlands.
-Greece’s magnesite mines and production facilities are located in Chalkidiki in Northern Greece.
+Greece's magnesite mines and production facilities are located in the Chalkidiki peninsula in Northern Greece.

 Mine production: 310,000 MT